pagopa/dx/website/docs/index.md

 :::warning

-This initiative is a work in progress.
+This initiative (expecially its documentation) is a work in progress.

 As of now (Jun 2024), we're near to release the first version of our tools and documentation.
 Stay tuned!

 :::